triggthediscovery/thingy/README.md

-	the 1st test will be a comparison of run time of inorder display hypothesis -> the runtime for each should be the same do this test for trees of size 10, 100, 1000, 10000
+	the 1st test will be a comparison of run time of inorder display hypothesis -> the runtime for each should be the same do this test for trees of size 10, 100, 1000, 10000, etc.

-	the 2nd test will consist of comparing the run times of the trees for inserting one element at a time to be specific -> before an element is to be inserted, start the timer after every insert is called, stop the timer
+	the 2nd test will consist of comparing the run times of the trees for insertion
+		take the time to 10

 		store the the runtime of the operation in an array for each tree store these times in an array and create a